Alan Strauss, Ph.D., Director

 I study the processes that determine where plants can grow, especially in stressful environments.
 We know from previous research that instressful environments, like deserts and alpine areas, it is often beneficial to have close neighbors.
 One reason for this is that some plants modify the area around them to make it more tolerable to live in.
 My research goal is to predict under what scenarios it is useful to have neighbors and under what scenarios it is useful to grow far from other plants.
 Currently I work in the Rocky Mountains, Colorado, but other sites I have worked at include Colombia, Chile, Puerto Rico, Mexico, California, Washington, and the Mariana Islands.

-The Secret of the Southwest Solved by Talkative Tree Rings
+Secret of the Southwest Solved by Talkative Tree Rings

-PhD Student – Geology, Landscape Evolution, Arizona State University
+PhD Student, Geological Sciences, Arizona State University

-Ph.D. student – arid lands resource sciences
+Ph.D. student – arid lands resource sciences, University of Arizona

-Ph.D. student – entomology and insect science
+Ph.D. student – entomology and insect science, University of Arizona

 Insects are like tiny, perfectly designed, and inconceivably complex robots.
 Their evolution has resulted in elegant systems we humans will never completely fathom.
 Bees, in particular, have intricately evolved behaviors that enable them to serve crucial roles both in natural ecosystems and in providing ecosystem services that benefit humans.
 Namely, bees are our most important pollinators.
 Without pollinators, the majority of our flowering plants could not reproduce.
 Without bees, we humans would be left with a scarce portion of the variety of food types we enjoy, and the world would be devoid of some of its incredible beauty.
 A number of human-caused factors now threaten the livelihood of these important creatures.
 The first step in protecting something is to understand how it works.
 That’s why I study bees (specifically, carpenter bees), their nesting, their behavior, and their species interactions.